 Further Reading for Visiting Rome

-- We have a guide to spending 1 day in Rome, as well as guides for 2 days in Rome and 3 days in Rome, which should help you plan your time effectively.
-We also have a guide to things to do in Rome in general.
+- Our guides to 1 day in Rome, 2 days in Rome, and 3 days in Rome, plus a broader guide to things to do in Rome.

-- You can’t visit Rome without trying gelato – the Italian version of ice cream.
-See all our favourite places to find the best gelato in Rome
+- You can’t really visit Rome without the gelato.
+Here are our picks for the best gelato in Rome.

-- We’ve taken a number of other walking tours in Rome.
-See our guide to our favourite walking tours of Rome here, and our favourite Rome food tours here.
+- We’ve taken plenty of walking tours in Rome.
+Our favourite walking tours of Rome and the best Rome food tours.

-- We also have a full review of the Vatican VIP Key Master’s tour, which is one of the most exclusive tours of the Vatican you can take.
+- Our full review of the Vatican VIP Key Master’s tour, which is one of the most exclusive Vatican experiences going.

-- Beyond Rome, we have a guide to Florence, suggested things to do in Milan, and tips for a day in Venice.
-We also have a detailed guide to visiting Pompeii.
+- Beyond Rome: our guide to Florence, suggested things to do in Milan, tips for a day in Venice, and a detailed guide to visiting Pompeii.

-- If you’re planning on visiting Rome in summer, read our tips for visiting a European city in summer to stay sane
+- If you’re visiting Rome in summer, read our tips for visiting a European city in summer to stay sane.

-- If you’re looking for a physical (or Kindle!) guidebook, we recommend the latest edition of Rick Steves Rome guide, which has lots of practical information to help you make the most of your stay
+- For a paper or Kindle guidebook, we recommend the latest edition of the Rick Steves Rome guide, which has lots of practical info to help you get the most out of your stay.

 Alexander says